whhenson8/image-segmentation-deep-learning/README.md

 ## Table of Contents

 ![image](https://github.com/whhenson8/image-segmentation-deep-learning/assets/136348259/994c4a40-5950-4e0b-9e27-db4e77c7eab3)
-Figure: Flowchart showcasing contents of the repository.
-Elements with curved edges represent folders, the square element holds the executable scripts.
+***Figure**: Flowchart showcasing contents of the repository.
+Elements with curved edges represent folders, the square element holds the executable scripts.*

 There are two implementations of the UNet and Attention-UNet, both in PyTorch. model_simple.py outlines each stage explicitly to allow beginners to follow through the stages. model.py outlines the archetectures in a sligtly more complex, less memory intensive way.
 The SC-UNet is outlined without a simple implementation.